elixirschool/elixirschool/en/lessons/phoenix/installing.md

 ### Some considerations

-Before installing the phoenix, you will need to install elixir in your machine.
+Before installing Phoenix, you will need to install elixir in your machine.
 The latest version of phoenix framework needs [Phoenix 12 or later](https://hexdocs.pm/phoenix/installation.html#erlang-22-or-later) and [Erlang 22 or later](https://hexdocs.pm/phoenix/installation.html#erlang-22-or-later).

 You will also need some database to run your application,  if you are just getting started with Phoenix, we recommend you to install PostgreSQL.
 You can check the (installation guides)[https://wiki.postgresql.org/wiki/Detailed_installation_guides] to install it to your OS.